Rock Stop

 OR, if used for income purposes, money spent on Restoration of the house , possible federal and state tax credits.
 Please call for a broad view of the issues and contact competent legal or tax advise for details.
 Estate planning benefits might be realized as well, subject to legal and tax advise.

-112 Acres backs up to Haymont open space of about 600 acres.
+Backs up to Haymont open space of about 600 acres.

 The open space component of Haymont is across Mount Swamp Creek, shown in blue on the above map.